Particular/docs.particular.net/servicecontrol/plugins/index.md

 Once deployed on an active endpoint, the endpoint sends plugin-specific information to ServiceControl.
 Plugins send messages using the defined endpoint transport to the ServiceControl queue.
 Location of ServiceControl queue is determined by the following:

 1. **Endpoint`s configuration file**
-Check for an `appSetting` named `ServiceControl/Queue` e.g. `<add key="ServiceControl/Queue" value="particular.servicecontrol@machine"/>`.
+Check for an `appSetting` named `ServiceControl/Queue` e.g. `<add key="ServiceControl/Queue" value="particular.servicecontrol"/>`.
-1. **Convention based on the configured Error Queue machine** If an error queue is configured, for example `error@MachineName`, then the queue `Particular.ServiceControl@MachineName` will be used.
+1. **Convention based on the configured Error Queue machine** If an error queue is configured, for example `error@MachineName` with MSMQ transport, then the queue `Particular.ServiceControl@MachineName` will be used.
-1. **Convention based on the configured Audit Queue machine** If an audit queue is configured, for example `audit@MachineName`, then the queue `Particular.ServiceControl@MachineName` will be used.
+1. **Convention based on the configured Audit Queue machine** If an audit queue is configured, for example `audit@MachineName` with MSMQ transport, then the queue `Particular.ServiceControl@MachineName` will be used.

 WARNING: Endpoint with plugins installed that cannot communicate to ServiceControl will shut down.